planttheidea/moize/README.md

     expirationAttempts++;

     return expirationAttempts < 2;
-  }
+  },
 });

-memoized("foo"); // will expire key after 30 seconds, or 3 expiration attempts
+memoized('foo'); // will expire key after 30 seconds, or 3 expiration attempts
 ```

 **NOTE**: You must set a [`maxAge`](#maxage) for this option to take effect.